robinsving/pf2e-item-revitalizer/README.md

 ## Acknowledgements

-This module was created by [Your Name].
-If you have any questions or issues, please reach out to me.
+This module was created by Robin Sving.
+If you have any questions or issues, please reach out to me on Github.